Senior Project Architect

 I put myself in the shoes of the people who walk into the space I’m designing.

 As a registered architect with over 15 years of experience on projects across Canada, I hold master’s degrees in architecture, as well as design for health and I, am currently a PhD candidate.
-My PhD research focuses on sound and sensory perception as I design for the senior population, people living with cognitive difficulties, dementia, and physical impairment.
+My PhD research focuses on sound and sensory perception as I design for the senior population, people living with cognitive difficulties, dementia, and people with physical impairment.
 I design specific soundscapes for these patients, with extra “clues” to remind them of time and space to help guide them through their day.
-My research has won a scholarship and awards from AGE-WELL and the Centre for Aging and Brain Health Innovation.
-In my ongoing work for Loyalist College in Ontario, I’ve been designing health and wellness centre, culinary, and varsity spaces for curriculum and student use—as a lifelong learner, I love setting up new generations of educators and students for success.
+My research has won a scholarship and an award from AGE-WELL and the Centre for Aging and Brain Health Innovation.
+In my ongoing work for the Loyalist College in Ontario, I’ve been designing health and wellness centres, culinary, and varsity spaces for curriculum and student use.
+As a lifelong learner, I love setting up new generations of educators and students for success.

 My Sectors: Commercial Mixed-Use, Education & Research, Healthcare, and Senior Living